MoanaZulu/alx-airbnb-database/database-adv-script/README.md

 ## Objective
 Practice SQL JOIN operations using a simulated Airbnb schema.

-## Queries

-### INNER JOIN
+## INNER JOIN
-Retrieves bookings and the users who made them.
+Retrieves all bookings and the respective users who made those bookings.

-### LEFT JOIN
+## LEFT JOIN
-Retrieves properties and their reviews, including properties with no reviews.
+Retrieves all properties and their reviews, including properties that have no reviews.

-### FULL OUTER JOIN
+## FULL OUTER JOIN
-Retrieves all users and all bookings, even if not linked.
+Retrieves all users and all bookings, even if the user has no booking or a booking is not linked to a user.